The 13 Best Romance Movies You Need to See in 2026

 Starring: Maika Monroe, Tyriq Withers, Lauren Graham, Bradley Whitford, Rudy Pankow, and Lainey Wilson

-Why it’s worth seeing: Over the past few years, several of the #BookTok phenomenon Colleen Hoover’s best-selling novels have received the big-screen treatment through films like It Ends With Us and Regretting You.
+Why it’s worth seeing: Over the past few years, several of the #BookTok phenomenon Colleen Hoover’s novels have received the big-screen treatment, such as It Ends With Us and Regretting You.
 That cinematic universe is growing in 2026, starting with Reminders of Him.
 This tale of second chances opens as Kenna (Maika Monroe) is released from prison.
-Desperate to reconnect with her estranged young daughter despite objections, Kenna’s path toward redemption coincides with an unexpected romance with local bar owner Ledger (Tyriq Withers).
+Desperate to reconnect with her estranged young daughter despite objections, Kenna’s path toward redemption coincides with an unexpected romance with local bar owner, Ledger (Tyriq Withers).

 'The Drama'